How to Report Grades and Diploma Details

-Add and update courses for your part-time students through COLS, following the same process you used for your full-time students.
+Add and update courses for your part-time students through COLS, following the same process you use for your full-time students.

 Note: You can only view and update the courses entered under your MIDENT for your part-time students.
 You do not have access to their full academic data.

-Your part-time students must add your school to the Academic Background section of their 101 application for you to be able to maintain the courses they are taking at your school.
+Your part-time students must add your school to the Academic Background section of their Undergraduate Application for you to be able to maintain the courses they are taking at your school.